Get to know the history, food and hidden gems of Jalan Besar in our complete guide to the heritage ‘hood.

 Dynasty Fried Porridge, 30 Foch Road, Singapore 209276

 The dessert connoisseur is an absolute go-to whenever we’re in the mood for something sweet.
 Seriously, Wimbly Lu has everything your heart desires.
-From waffles, crepes and pancakes topped with ice cream to cakes in flavours like speculoos and coconut lime, these folks do it all.
-And let’s not forget specials like double chocolate cheesecake, Nutella pie, sticky date pudding and salted caramel brownie.
+From waffles, crepes and pancakes topped with ice cream to cakes in flavours like earl grey blueberry and molten root beer, these folks do it all.
+And let’s not forget the handmade chocolate truffles in flavours like baileys, champagne and rum and raisins.

 Wimbly Lu, 166 Tyrwhitt Road, Singapore 207570

 Part resto, part bar and part designer workspace, The Refinery is known for its coffee, beers and grain bowls.
-But, it’s going through a revamp right now, so check back at the end of October to find out what’s new in the space!
+It’s going through a revamp right now, so check back at the end of October to find out what’s new in the space!

 The Refinery, #01-02, 115 King George’s Avenue, Singapore 208561